 Through this venue she also came to offer guidance and support to other families in many ways.
-Not only does she answer questions about eating with diabetes, Celiac disease, and PCOS, but she also offers resources like a list of restaurants which accommodate dietary restrictions.
-In a nut shell, she demonstrates how to enjoy eating and stay on a budget while eating gluten or dairy free.
+Not only does she answer questions about eating with diabetes, Celiac disease, and PCOS, but she also offers resources, including ideas for ingredient substitutes that are allergy-friendly and where to find them.
+In a nut shell, she demonstrates how to enjoy eating and stay on a budget while eating gluten or dairy-free.

 But her work also benefits everyone, even those without medical conditions.
 Janae reviews products such as the InstaPot, NinjaKitchen, and NutriMill and often hosts giveaways.
 She inspires her followers to plan ahead in order to make eating clean easy.
 Scrolling through her Instagram you’ll see countless nutritious pre-prepared or freezer meals which she just pulls out of the fridge or freezer as needed.

 For years on her social media, Janae has talked about making her own seasoning mixes for her family because allergy-friendly versions were unavailable or hard to find.
 In order to help other families, Clean Monday Meals started producing and selling seasoning mixes.
 They currently have ranch seasoning, onion soup mix, chicken ramen seasoning, beef ramen seasoning, and spicy ramen seasoning.